KawaP18/X00201097_CA3/README.md

 5. Deploy to PROD

-Each stage must succeed before the next can run.
+Each stage has to finish successfully before the next one starts.

 The screenshot below shows a completed multi-stage pipeline run in Azure DevOps, including CI, testing, and deployment stages.